coralogix/terraform-provider-coralogix/docs/resources/rules_group.md

 - `description` (String) Rule-group description
 - `hidden` (Boolean)
 - `rule_subgroups` (Block List) List of rule-subgroups.
 Every rule-subgroup is list of rules with 'or' (||) operation between. (see [below for nested schema](#nestedblock--rule_subgroups))
 - `severities` (Set of String) Rules will execute on logs that match the following severities.
-Can be one of ["Error" "Critical" "Debug" "Verbose" "Info" "Warning"]
+Can be one of ["Verbose" "Info" "Warning" "Error" "Critical" "Debug"]
 - `subsystems` (Set of String) Rules will execute on logs that match the following subsystems.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))